 For winter houseplant care tips read this!

 Normal home humidity seems to work just fine for the Philodendron Selloum and many other philodendrons but adding in extra humidity doesn’t hurt especially if your home is dry.
 You’ll notice changes in your plants when you provide more humidity in your home.
 Such as more growth and potentially bigger foliage.
+If your home is very dry add in a humidifier to help.

 This Plant loves to be fed during the growing season and isn’t particular about what fertilizer you use.
 Organic fertilizer tend to be my go to for all plants with my favorite being fish emulsion.
 Fertilize weekly during the growing season and give an extremely diluted amount during winter.